 Volunteering abroad is a great way to give back while traveling, and one of the best places to do so is Costa Rica.
-There are chances to volunteer all across the country in conservation, animal protection, agriculture, medicine, or humanitarian work.
+There are volunteer opportunities all across the country in conservation, animal protection, agriculture, medicine, or humanitarian work.
 Costa Rica has some incredible organizations and initiatives underway that are always looking for volunteers.

-Types of Volunteering in Costa Rica
+Types of Volunteer Work in Costa Rica

-There are many different opportunities for volunteering in Costa Rica and all of them have great potential to make a positive impact.
+There are many different opportunities for volunteering in Costa Rica, and all of them have great potential to make a positive impact.

 Work in Conservation